Joe Martin (orangutan): 1921: Continuing in show business, Ethel Stecker incident

-Stecker casually mentioned to a reporter that Joe Martin's "first rampage lasted a week, in which time he took a gun away from one of the policemen who was attempting to catch him and was about to kill the cop when the rest of us were able to seize him and truss him."
-According to another account of the incident (which is apparently distinct from the 1919 escape when he also freed Charlie the Elephant), the police officer had tried to shoot Joe Martin first.
-In June 1921, Joe Martin may have bitten Ethel Leona (Spurgin) Stecker while shooting A Monkey Bellhop, and had his canines removed or filed down as a consequence.
-According to a Lansing, Michigan newspaper report, after being startled or confused or hit with a telephone thrown by Curley Stecker, or all three, Joe Martin bit into Curley Stecker's wife's ankle "down to the bone."
+Stecker mentioned to a reporter that Joe Martin's "first rampage lasted a week, in which time he took a gun away from one of the policemen who was attempting to catch him and was about to kill the cop when the rest of us were able to seize him and truss him."
+According to another account of the incident, the police officer had tried to shoot Joe Martin first.

+In June 1921, Joe Martin may have bitten Ethel Leona Stecker (née Spurgin), the wife of Curley Stecker, while shooting A Monkey Bellhop, and had his canines removed or filed down as a consequence.
+According to a newspaper report, after being startled or confused or hit with a telephone thrown by Curley Stecker, or all three, Joe Martin bit into Ethel Stecker's ankle "down to the bone".
 The legally prescribed consequence for an animal bite was supposed to be death for the animal, but Ethel Stecker pleaded for Joe Martin's life: "I brought him from a baby, I couldn't bear to part with him."
 Curley Stecker reportedly "appealed to authorities, promising to saw off his tusks if he would be spared."
-More to the point, Joe Martin was a lucrative profit center for the studio, much too valuable to be shot.
-It is unclear if any dental surgery took place but this was no doubt the kernel of a story about Joe Martin that appeared in silent-era child performer Diana Serra Cary's memoir some 75 years later.
-Joe Martin's second reported assault on a woman took place while he was on loan to First National in order to cling to a palm tree and provide jungle atmospherics for a caveman scene.
-Joe Martin apparently chucked a coconut right at actress Dorothy Phillips' head, and laughed about it afterward.
+Joe Martin was also considered a lucrative profit generator for the studio and much too valuable to be shot.
+It is unclear if any dental surgery took place.
+This story was retold in silent-era child performer Diana Serra Cary's memoir about 75 years later.

+Joe Martin's second reported assault on a woman took place while he was on loan to First National.
+Joe Martin apparently threw a coconut at actress Dorothy Phillips' head, and laughed about it afterward.
 Phillips was saved from injury by the density of her wig.